arcsecond-io/cli/README.md

 $ pip install -e .
 ```

 The last line ensure you can call the "locally installed" version of the code of that folder.
+Once done one first time, only the `source env/bin/activate` is needed when you restart a debugging session.